-And then I just recently started a course called the “Cookie Challenge.”
-It’s still in the beginning stages.
-But basically, I took a cohort of people through a six-week program to write their reader magnets.
-So, they started with nothing and then finished with an edited, covered reader magnet.
+The Cookie Challenge is in its beginning stages.
+In this course, I take a cohort of people through a six-week program to write their reader magnets.
+They start with nothing and finish with an edited, covered reader magnet.

 Thomas: We have several episodes on short story writing.

-In this course you will get:
+In this course, you will get:

-Eloise Whyte author of Soul Inspirationz.
+Eloise Whyte, author of Soul Inspirationz.